 Thank you for handling it.

-Grammar Note: The pattern -te kurete ～てくれて, which indicates a favor being done by someone else for you or someone in one’s in-group, is frequently paired with thank-you phrases.
+Grammar Note: The pattern ～てくれて, which indicates a favor being done by someone else for you or someone in one’s in-group, is frequently paired with thank-you phrases.

 “It’s already taken care of.”
 “Oh, thanks.”

-Pronunciation Note: Shortening the phrase to arigato ありがと is very common in speech.
-The pitch of the phrase remains the same with a high pitch on the /ri/ mora.
+Pronunciation Note: Shortening the phrase to ありがと is very common in casual speech.

 My pals’ support is really appreciated.